- is a flexible and powerful simulator of neurons and networks

 - ability to implement network models that are distributed across processors in a parallel computational architecture (Migliore et al, 2006).
 Properly written code will work on a single processor standalone PC, or on parallel hardware, without modification.

 Complex models often require custom initialization and/or simulation flow control.
 Simulation control in NEURON employs a standard run system that is designed for convenient customization.

-As of June, 2009, more than 860 scientific articles and books have reported work that was done with NEURON.
-The NEURON mailing list has 600 subscribers, and The NEURON Forum, which was started in May 2005 and is gradually supplanting the old mailing list, has more than 730 registered users and over 5000 posted messages in greater than 1500 discussion threads.
+As of February 2021, we know of more than 2400 scientific articles and books have reported work that was done with NEURON.
+The NEURON mailing list has about 500 subscribers, and The NEURON Forum, which was started in May 2005 and is gradually supplanting the old mailing list, has more than 1600 registered users and over 17,000 posted messages in greater than 4000 discussion threads.

 Support is available by email, telephone, and consultation.
 Users can also post questions and share information with other members of the NEURON community through a mailing list and the NEURON Forum.
 In addition to being a browsable and searchable venue for discussions on specific questions, the Forum contains a growing list of tips, how-tos, and hacks of interest to users at all levels of expertise.